Georges Clemenceau: Personal life

 Clemenceau was a long-time friend and supporter of the impressionist painter Claude Monet.
 He was instrumental in persuading Monet to have a cataract operation in 1923.
 For more than a decade, Clemenceau encouraged Monet to complete his donation to the French state of the large Les Nymphéas (Water Lilies) paintings that now are on display in the Paris Musée de l'Orangerie.
 They are housed in specially constructed oval galleries that opened to the public in 1927.

 Having fought a dozen duels against political opponents, Clemenceau knew the importance of exercise and practised fencing every morning even when he was an old man.
+In 1897, Joseph, Prince de Caraman-Chimay and Georges Clemenceau (then the President of the Council of Paris, later the Prime Minister of France), fought a duel with swords over an article published by Clemenceau in L'Écho de Paris.
+"Both were wounded simultaneously, Clemenceau receiving a gash in the right arm and the Prince a slight scratch on the shoulder."